joshukraine/mac-bootstrap/README.md

 3) Review the 8 steps in [`bootstrap`][bootstrap] and make your own customizations.
 Here's an overview of what's going on:

 * Step 1 (required): Take a look at [Laptop][laptop] and see what you might want to tweak.
-One of the biggest things to review is the `brew bundle` list of packages, casks, and MAS apps that will be installed.
+One of the biggest things to review is the `brew bundle` list of packages and casks that will be installed.
 Customize as needed.
 Laptop also sets up some basics that are required by the bootstrap script later on.
 * Step 2 (recommended): Use `oh-my-zsh`?
 * Step 3 (required): The dotfiles.
 Update the `$DOTFILES_*` variables (see [`bootstrap`][bootstrap] under "VARIABLE DECLARATIONS") to reference your dotfiles.
 As a starting point, you can [fork mine][dotfiles] and then point to your fork.
 * Step 4 (recommended): Install scripts to `~/bin`?